FTDS-assignment-bay/p2-final-project-p2-final-project-ftds-011-hck-group-001/README.md

 # Final Project

-This project aims to identify customer segments on a transnational data set for a UK-based online retail.
+This project was created to analyze RFM model-based and customer segmentation of UK-based and Registered Non-Store Online Retail.

 ## Introduction